cocodedk/cv-generator/docs/backend/models.md

     skills: List[Skill] = []
 ```

-Same structure as `CVData` but used for master profile storage.
-Does not include `theme` field.
+Same structure as `CVData` but used for master profile storage. **Does not include `theme` field** - themes are applied when generating CVs from profile data.

 ### ProfileResponse
 ```python